Sole Trader Mortgages

 Before you can apply for a sole trader mortgage you must have been trading for a minimum of 12 months.
 The more time you have been trading the more options will become available to you – once you have been trading for 24 months the options available will increase significantly.
 If you have only been trading 12 months you will need a higher deposit than if you have been trading 24 months.
 Sole trader mortgages are about showing a mortgage lender that you can repay the mortgage, the rates for only having 12 months trading will be higher due to the perceived extra risk.

 Sole traders can also work under the government scheme known as Construction Industry Scheme (CIS Mortgages).
-Some lenders will asses you as employed with 6 months remittance slips.
+Some lenders will assess you as employed with 6 months remittance slips.
 Our article on Construction Industry Scheme mortgages and how we can really get the most borrowing for Construction Industry Scheme workers, this can be found here.
 Using the CIS voucher when assessing mortgage affordability could also increase your borrowing.
 This is our case study here.

 How do I prove my income?